cheese1/medusawiki/Medusa-installation-CentOS.md

     sudo service medusa start
     ```

-All done, verify that Medusa is accessible at gui address, eg: http://mymachine:8080/medusa
+All done, verify that Medusa is accessible at gui address, eg: http://mymachine:8081/medusa

-Celebrate with some impromptu dancing!!